-in the precinct after the polls close. səX The City of Pontiac ordains: May obtain the vote results generated MOI.K.
-Section 1.
-Amendments. səx the election inspectors complete their sэX Article VI, Section 86-223 shall be amended to read as follows poved Buillod act in memory years and the section and the secti ON Can offer assistance to voters.
-0N 86-223 Dumpingar removing materiabonto or from public or private property: penalty public or private property: penalty public or private property penalty public or private property penalty by set (a) Earth or other inaterials shall not be dumped, placed on or itind ved from any premises unless the express, written permission of the owner of such and is obtained and exhibited on request of the enforcing officer by the operator of the vehicle used for loading transporting or dymping such material.
+Article VI, Section 86-223 shall be amended to read as follows:

+86-223 Dumping or removing material onto or from public or private property; penalty.

+(a) Earth or other materials shall not be dumped, placed on or removed from any premises unless the express, written permission of the owner of such land is obtained and exhibited on request of the enforcing officer by the operator of the vehicle used for loading, transporting or dumping such material.
 Such permission shall be subject to zoning regulations and to the requirement that no nuisance shall be created.

-May use a cell phone in polling place.
-Yes.
-If not disruptive.
-Yes.
-If not disruptive. (b) The provisions of this section shall apply to any vehicle owner orsing where the section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section shall apply to any vehicle owner or single section secti permits his vehicle to any dumping in Wolation of this section.
-In any or section arising from violation of the provisions of this section, it shall be a rebuttable presumption that the individual or owner of the vehicle is that corporation partnership or individual in whose name the vehicle is registered, or to whom the lidense plates are issued, or WHOSE have appears on the body of the vehicle, and that the person who caused or permitted the vehicle to dump in viglation of this section. board and when voting (c) The Reliseride pastment and/or the Department of Rublic Works shall investigate the complaint of any witness to an allegedly unauthorized dump upon being provided the identity or description of the individual or the name on the vehicle or the license table. plate number of the Welficle. səx ni nismər temain in May stand or sit behind processing (d) Any individual or vehicle owner convicted for violation of this section shall be purpled by a fine of not less than \$300.00 and not exceeding \$500.90 gr by in maris on ment for apperiod not exceeding 90 days, or by both such fine and imprisonment, in the discretion of the court, and/or community service may be ordered at the discretion of the court.
-Has the right to challenge a person's MICHIBAN, ON sэY Must be registered to vote in Section 2.
-Severability, appointing authority.
-If any section, clause, or provision of this Ordinance shall be declared to heumonstitutionally oid, illegal, or ineffective by any Court of completent jurisdiction, such section, clause, or provision declared to be unconstitutional, void, or illegal shall thereby cease to be a part of this Ordinance void, or illegal shall thereby cease to be a part of this Ordinance, but the remainder of this Ordinance shall stand and be in full force and effect.
-SUMMARY OF RIGHTS AND DUTIES
+(b) The provisions of this section shall apply to any vehicle owner or individual who causes or permits his vehicle to any dumping in violation of this section.
+In any proceeding arising from violation of the provisions of this section, it shall be a rebuttable presumption that the individual or owner of the vehicle is that corporation, partnership or individual in whose name the vehicle is registered, or to whom the license plates are issued, or whose name appears on the body of the vehicle, and that the owner of the vehicle was the person who caused or permitted the vehicle to dump in violation of this section.

-ELECTION CHALLENGERS AND POLL WATCHERS:

-Illegal Dumping Ordinance, version 12/15/16

-Section 3.
-Saving Clause.
+(c) The police department, the Building Department, and/or the Department of Public Works shall investigate the complaint of any witness to an allegedly unauthorized dump upon being provided the identity or description of the individual or the name on the vehicle or the license plate number of the vehicle.

+(d) Any individual or vehicle owner convicted for violation of this section shall be punished by a fine of not less than \$300.00 and not exceeding \$500.00 or by imprisonment for a period not exceeding 90 days, or by both such fine and imprisonment, in the discretion of the court, and/or community service may be ordered at the discretion of the court.

+If any section, clause, or provision of this Ordinance shall be declared to be unconstitutional, void, illegal, or ineffective by any Court of competent jurisdiction, such section, clause, or provision declared to be unconstitutional, void, or illegal shall thereby cease to be a part of this Ordinance, but the remainder of this Ordinance shall stand and be in full force and effect.